 Compared with common power operated doors, radiation shielding doors possesses two additional safety-relevant features.
-On one hand, Door leafs can have a depth of more than 300 mm, up to 2000 mm and on the other hand, door leafs weight more than 10 kN, up to 1300 kN.
+On one hand, door leafs can have a depth of more than 300 mm, up to 2000 mm and on the other hand, door leafs weight more than 10 kN, up to 1300 kN.

-Also narrower door leafs are not safe with a solely non-contact safety protection.
+Also narrower door leafs are not safe with a solely non-contact safety presence sensor.
 Given the case that a person grabs into the area of the doors front edge near to the shearing edge, while the door is closing, and triggers the non-contact safety device, because of the significant mass the stopping distance could be too long to prevent a crushing or shearing of limbs.